Blendify/blender-manual/trunk/blender_docs/manual/advanced/command_line/render.rst

 (no need for X server on Linux for example) and consequently we can render via a remote shell (typically SSH).

-See :doc:`Command Line Arguments </advanced/command_line/arguments>`
+- See :doc:`Command Line Arguments </advanced/command_line/arguments>`
   for a full list of arguments
   (for example to specify which scene to render, the end frame number, etc.), or simply run:
+- See :ref:`Command Line Launching <command_line-launch-index>`
+  for specific instructions on launching Blender from the command line.

 .. code-block:: sh